TensorNetwork/tensornetwork.org/src/mps/index.md

 exponentially with $N$, to a set of parameters growing just linearly with $N$.

-It is possible to reduce the number of parameters even further, without loss of expressive power, by exploiting the redundancy inherit in the MPS/TT network.
+It is possible to reduce the number of parameters even further, without loss of expressive power, by exploiting the redundancy inherent in the MPS/TT network.
 For more information about this redundancy, see the section on MPS/TT gauges below.